Jay404inEthos/Jay404inEthos/README.md

 ## Hi there 👋

+Work in progress.

+Standby, we'll be righ back after these messages... 🙃

 <!--
 **Jay404inEthos/Jay404inEthos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.